-This just in: social media marketers have done more than just walked away from using YouTube for video content - they have sprinted.
+Social media marketers have went a long way since the days of only using YouTube for video content.
+They have sprinted.
 And where have they gone?
-Straight out of the grasp of Google and into the outstretched arms of Facebook.
+From Google and into the outstretched arms of Facebook.

 One of the most interesting data pulls we have done in a long time shows that YouTube is coming under increasing pressure to maintain its status as the major distributor of video content.
 Marketers are increasingly turning to Facebook for video content – opting away from the YouTube-first, Facebook second approach that was so common.